Giant Chives in bloom

 Planting & Growing

 Giant Chives will grow to be only 6 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 9 inches.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.
 It can be propagated by division.